aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

-   dichromatism has also been found to be positively associated with species richness among sister species pairs, and dichromatism mainly increases through changes in male plumage [@seddon2013], suggesting that female choice and male-male competition lead to concurrent changes in male plumage and speciation events.
+   dichromatism has also been found to be positively associated with species richness among sister species pairs, and dichromatism mainly increases through changes in male plumage [@seddon2013], suggesting that female choice and male-male competition lead to concurrent changes in male plumage colour and speciation events.
    Further, plumage sexual dichromatism is positively associated with greater interspecific plumage colour evolution rate and divergence in _Tyrannida_ suboscines [@cooney2019].
-Therefore, plumage sexual dichromatism may be an especially favourable trait to facilitate species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010; @martin2015a].
+Therefore, plumage sexual dichromatism may be an especially favourable trait for facilitating species and mate recognition when closely-related species have sympatric breeding ranges [@martin2010; @martin2015a].

    True thrushes (genus: _Turdus_) are an exceptionally